-- Whenever value of Aroon Down goes below 50 during a downtrend, it means that the momentum of the current downtrend is lost.
+- Whenever the value of Aroon Down goes below 50 during a downtrend, it means that the momentum of the current downtrend is lost.

 #3 Bullish Bias

 Bulls have an upper hand when value of Aroon Up is more than 50 and Aroon Down is less than 50.
 This indicates that there is more inclination towards forming new N-day highs when compared to lows.
-Bulls are even more pronounced when the Aroon Up is more than 70 and Aroon Down is less than 30 during uptrend.
+Bulls are even more pronounced when the Aroon Up is more than 70 and the Aroon Down is less than 30 during an uptrend.

 #4 Bearish Bias

 Bears are said to have an upper hand whenever value of Aroon Down is more than 50 and Aroon Up is less than 50.
 This is especially true when Aroon Down is more than 70 while Aroon Up is less than 30 during a downtrend.